Blog

 Loose Binding Between Database Connections and Classes

 Storm has a much looser binding between database connections and the classes used to represent records in particular tables.
+The standard way of querying the database uses a store object:

 gnome-vfs-obexftp 0.4